How We Grow

 HOW WE FERTILIZE OUR PLANTS:

-1. We fertilize our veggies primarily with a salt based hydroponic fertilizer called Jack’s Hydro FeEd (containing 12 essential minerals for plant growth), Sea-90 solar dehydrated ocean water (containing 90 trace minerals), Maxicrop Kelp Extract (containing soluble seaweed, trace minerals, and plant growth regulators), AgSil16H potassium silicates (for increasing plant resistance to heat, cold, salt, pests, and disease), copious amounts of straw and alfalfa from local horse feed stores, and worm castings which we cultivate from crop residues.
-We are always experimenting with ways to reduce our need for salt fertilizer, though currently it is an essential part of growing enough vegetables for a market.
+We fertilize our veggies primarily with a salt based hydroponic fertilizer called Jack’s Hydro FeEd (containing 12 essential minerals for plant growth), Sea-90 solar dehydrated ocean water (containing 90 trace minerals), Maxicrop Kelp Extract (containing soluble seaweed, trace minerals, and plant growth regulators), AgSil16H potassium silicates (for increasing plant resistance to heat, cold, salt, pests, and disease), copious amounts of straw and alfalfa from local horse feed stores, and worm castings which we cultivate from crop residues.
+We are always experimenting with ways to reduce our need for salt fertilizer, though currently it is an essential part of growing enough and consistently throughout the year.
 Ultimately, plant nutrients need to come from somewhere, and salt-based fertility provides a foundation with which to start saving crop residues to make more soil.

-2. Each time we harvest, we’re left with trimmings of leaves, stems, root material, spent mushroom substrate, and rooting media.
+Each time we harvest, we’re left with trimmings of leaves, stems, root material, spent mushroom substrate, and rooting media.
 With the help of red worms, native microorganisms, and mist irrigation, all of this is quickly turned into a useable soil.
-We view composting/mulching as a long-term way to get nutrient-rich soil and hydroponics as a short-term tool which can be used to generate biomass and build soil.
+We view composting/mulching as a long-term way to get nutrient-rich soil and hydroponics as a short-term tool which can be used to generate biomass.

 HOW WE DEAL WITH WEEDS/PESTS/DISEASE

-1. All weeds/plants out of place in our gardens we pull by hand.
+All weeds/plants out of place in our gardens we either pull by hand or use weedwhackers.
 In many of our hydroponic growing areas, weeding is not needed b/c it is growing in water.
 We use weed fabric and repurposed carpets as weed barriers, especially when soil is resting for a period of time.
 We also cultivate certain plants that many consider to be weeds (stinging nettle, watercress, dandelions, duckweed).

 -Dandelion, chard, and red veined sorrel is prone to getting powdery mildew, and we’ve learned to use mist irrigation to regularly rinse the leaves and remove the fungus.